top of page

 Cheatgrass Research

-In 2020 I had the honor to be funded by Boulder County (BC) and Boulder County Nature Association (BCNA) to conduct a research project with Stephen R. Jones investigating the impacts of cheatgrass (an invasive weed) on mammal, bird, and butterfly populations and distributions.
-The project was a success, yielding valuable data on the impact of cheatgrass on wildlife, something that to our knowledge had never been done except for small mammals.
+In 2020, I had the honor to be funded by Boulder County (BC) and Boulder County Nature Association (BCNA) to conduct a research project with Stephen R. Jones, Christel Markevich, and Timothy Seastedt investigating the impacts of cheatgrass (an invasive weed) on mammals, bird, and butterfly populations and distributions.
+The project was a success, yielding valuable data on the impact of cheatgrass on wildlife, something that, to our knowledge, had never been done except for small mammals.
 Here is the link to the final Boulder County report for 2020.

 image035.jpg